savagegus/savagegus.github.com/_posts/2004-06-10-stuff-i-need-to-get-working.md

 ---
 layout: post
-title: "Stuff I need to get working"
+title: Stuff I need to get working
 category: posts
+tags:
+- ibook
+- ipod
+- apple
+- iphone
+- ipad
+- ios
+- macintosh
+- itunes
 ---
 <p>
     			So I have decided to sell my g4 iBook.
 I don't need it anymore really and someone should have it.
 Plus it wouldn't hurt to have the money.
 I have to say I'm writing this with a bit of sorrow.
 I had a lot of trouble with my last iBook (a g3 with 4 major hardware failures in a year before I could get apple to replace it).
 However I have enjoyed the current one a lot and will miss a lot of the 'just freakin works' parts of it.
 Almost more I will miss all the really interesting software that people make for this platform.
 I am heartfelt in my suppport of open software, I just hope the community can become more innovative with the software they write.